The following examples show how to use /usr/bin/ansible for running ad hoc tasks.

 -m in later examples to

-The command - Executes a command on a remote node module does not support extended shell syntax like piping and redirects (although shell variables will always work).
+The command module does not support extended shell syntax like piping and redirects (although shell variables will always work).
 If your command requires shell-specific syntax, use the shell module instead.
-Read more about the differences on the About Modules page.
+Read more about the differences on the Working With Modules page.

 $ ansible raleigh -m shell -a 'echo $TERM'